tobiasbriones/ep-file-system/docs/file-system-protocol.md

 - [Dungeon MST](https://github.com/tobiasbriones/dungeon-mst): A 2D dungeon
   multiplayer video game fully written in Go employing the Gorilla Web Socket and ebiten as game library.

+## Statuses

+The communication statuses are to be the following FSM:

+- **START**: The server has accepted the client's request and will start to send data.
+- **DATA**: A chunk of data that has to be buffered by the client.
+- **EOF**: End of File to indicate that the file has been completely sent, and finish the communication.

+The `DATA` status should not be explicitly passed or serialized to avoid extra boilerplate overhead as many chunks will be sent for large files.